 There are a ton of ways IT companies can build their credibility on the web:

-Use Case Studies: Do thorough research and generate case studies in your niche, clients you’ve worked with, or a specific topic that’s hot in your target industry.
-Cases studies show that you have a handle on what you are doing.
-That you are good at what you do.
+Use Case Studies: Do a thorough research and generate case studies in your niche, clients you’ve worked with, or a specific topic that’s hot in your target industry.
+Case studies show that you have a handle on what you are doing, that you are good at what you do.
 Offer insights, in-depth analysis, and solutions that’ll establish you as an authority in your field.

 Post Testimonials: How can potential customers trust in your product if it has not been used and loved by someone else?
 Call them the Holy Grail of marketing, testimonials can help you build trust and credibility with your target audience like no other tactic.
 Ensure that your client testimonials are genuine and verifiable.